kanhaiyachalase/Museum-Project/README.md

 # Meseum-Project
-This is Meseum websites using react.js
+This is Meseum websites using HTML,CSS and js